membermatters/pymultidropbus/README.md

 # pymultidropbus
-A python library that implements a cashless MDB peripheral for a waferlife "RS232-MDB" or "Pi2MDB" board.
+A python library that implements a cashless MDB peripheral over UART.
+This library should be compatible with most python environments that support the `pyserial` library, and any serial hardware that supports setting a sticky parity bit.